Description

 The 135mm f/3.4 APO Leica Telyt M Lens replaces a pair previous M lenses with the identical (f/2.8 and f/4, respective) focal length.
-There's contrast, sharpness, and resolving power that are unique to this lens lens featuring an impressive, even at wide open aperture.
+There's contrast, sharpness, and resolving power that are unique to this lens featuring an impressive, even at wide open aperture.
 Other plus attributes are its humble weight, its versatility, and its effortless use.
 Plus it features a built-in lens hood that slides.

 Features